Poetry became my passion after I fell in love with Walter de la Mare's "Silver" in Mrs. Edna Pickett's sophomore English class circa 1962.

 The entire piece may be read at "Talk," Blue Sky Morning.

 The speaker of this piece contrives four groups of people, then denigrates each group based on the act of talking.
+This kind of rhetorical flourish is called "straw man."

 First Versagraph: Losing the Power of Speech